 Table of contents

 „Not what is beautiful is beautiful, but what pleases someone.” – the words of John Andrew Morsztyn are extremely universal and cannot be denied relevance.
-They are also applicable today, including within the framework of UX/UI design, which the author of these words could not have been familiar with.
+They are also applicable today, including within the UX/UI design framework, which the author of these words could not have been familiar with.

-UX/UI design has to be pretty, it has to appeal, and with that it is usually combined.
+UX/UI design has to be pretty, and it has to appeal, and with that, it is usually combined.
 But this is not its only role.
-Ba, today this role is not even the primary one.
+Ba, today, this role is not even the primary one.
 So what does good user experience and interface design mean?

 Functionality of design

 A design like this must be functional first and foremost.
 It must allow the user to accomplish his goals in the best possible way.
-This very broad formulation has a heavy dose of relativity in it.
+This very broad formulation has a heavy dose of relativity.
 Users have different goals.
-And even if a given interface was created to fulfill only one purpose, such as a calculator application, each user has different needs and ways of satisfying them.
+And even if a given interface was created to fulfil only one purpose, such as a calculator application, each user has different needs and ways of satisfying them.

-Design must therefore be functional.
+Design must, therefore, be functional.
 It must be user-centered.
-Thus, UX/UI design cannot just be the free expression of an artist.
-The process must be approached more analytically, studying the needs of future users, their preferences and gathering a lot of information about the potential use of the product.
+Thus, UX/UI design cannot just be an artist’s free expression.
+The process must be approached more analytically, studying the needs of future users and their preferences and gathering a lot of information about the potential use of the product.

 Of course, artistic expression can also be helpful and help create a truly unique design.
 But it should not be the key driver of the process.
-Rather, artistic vision should support it, be an added value.
+Rather, artistic vision should support it and be an added value.

-First, we need to get to know the prospective users well, create persona and Customer Journey Map.
-Examine where potential difficulties, problems, pain points lurk, find out what users care about, if and how they fulfill needs, etc.
+First, we must get to know the prospective users well and create a persona and a Customer Journey Map.
+Examine where potential difficulties, problems, and pain points lurk, determine what users care about, if and how they fulfil needs, etc.

 The first thing we need to do is to get to know them.

-Only with this knowledge can we move on to building solutions, and this is where an artistic sense really comes in handy as well.
+Only with this knowledge can we move on to building solutions, and this is where an artistic sense also comes in handy.
 Something to go beyond the usual framework and build an innovative solution.

-However, the culmination of such a creative cascade should be a compromise, resulting from the collision of the best ideas with a cool analytical outlook.
-With a gaze that will verify whether the concepts developed can actually work in the real world, in working with the end user of the product.
+However, the culmination of such a creative cascade should be a compromise resulting from the collision of the best ideas with a calm, analytical outlook.
+With a gaze that will verify whether the concepts developed can actually work in the real world, in working with the product’s end user.

 The best ideas are the ones that will work in the real world.